zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/using-the-server-administration-panel/configuring-a-shutdown-event.md

-# Configuring a Shutdown Event in Server Administration
+# Configuring a Shutdown Event

 In the Shutdown tab you can initiate a graceful shutdown event, warning Users of the impending shutdown and instructing them to save any work in progress.